Schrausser/The_Nuremberg_Chronicle_1493_Tables/Tab_fol_5r.md

 >"Als nw got die obern teil der werlt geziert hat do zieret er zu letzt am sechte[n] tag die erde[n] mit de[n] geschlechte[n] der thier.", (Schedel and Alt, [1493](https://web.archive.org/web/20161003154613/http://ora-web.swkk.de/digimo_online/digimo.entry?source=digimo.Digitalisat_anzeigen&a_id=4218), [1496](https://doi.org/10.3931/e-rara-69075), bl.
 Vr).

->"Having adorned the upper part of the world, God finally, on the sixth day, provided the earth with species of animals.", (Hadawas, [2023](https://digital.library.wisc.edu/1711.dl/3SXNV3NHBQLFQ8J), p.
+>"Having adorned the upper part of the world, God finally, on the sixth day, provided the earth with species of animals.", (Hadavas, [2023](https://digital.library.wisc.edu/1711.dl/3SXNV3NHBQLFQ8J), p.
 7).

 Table 1.
 The three types of *species* of animals in the order of their mention *t*, their level of *development* compared to humans as well as their level of *understanding*.
 ~~~